-Another secret project Hubby and I are working on is, we are on a mission to start luring some of the colorful birds from our neighbor’s bird feeders over to ours!
+Another “secret project” Hubby and I are working on is that we are on a mission to start luring some of the colorful birds from our neighbor’s bird feeders over to ours!
 (Shhh…, don’t tell, lol)

 We’re planning to add a small butterfly/bird garden, a new water fountain and a couple of bird feeders to an area just outside my bedroom window.
 We’ve been so busy with all the hardscape areas, we haven’t gotten to the flower planting yet, but the bird feeder is already up and hubby will be working on my fountain this weekend. (similar to this one, but 3 tiered.)

 How to Save Cash on your DIY / Home Improvement Purchases

 The one thing about moving into a new home is we make trips to the hardware store on a practically every other day basis.